 The heart of Denver’s party scene is LoDo, but the more trendy nightlife is found in RiNo and Highlands.
 The Highlands neighborhood is a good mix of trendy cocktail bars, rooftop bars, clubs, and breweries.
 A few of the most popular Highlands bars are Room for Milly, The Family Jones, and the oldest bar in Denver; My Brother’s Bar.
 Dating back to the 1880s it’s also known for serving one of the best burgers in town.
 Be aware there isn’t a sign on My Brother’s Bar, but it can be found at the corner of 15th and Platte.
 Just north of the South Platte River, the one-time warehouse district of RiNo is another of Denver’s hippest nightlife neighborhoods.
 Old neighborhood bars are scattered throughout the hood including The Matchbox, Walnut Room, Larimer Lounge, as well as breweries such as Great Divide, Blue Moon, Ratio, and Epic.

 - Best Neighborhood in Denver for Food and Restaurants: Throughout Downtown

 Denver’s best restaurants are scattered throughout the city.
 LoDo and CBD are where you will find many of the upscale dining options including The Capital Grille, Ocean Prime & Rioja.
 Capital Hill offers a diverse choice ranging from sandwich and coffee shops to wonderful ethnic cuisine.
 In Capitol Hill neighborhood, you can find everything from vegetarian and vegan fare at City O’ City, Lala’s Wine Bar & Pizzeria, Luca for Sicilian cuisine, and Jelly Cafe for creative takes on egg scrambles and Benedicts.
 Linger in the Highlands has one of the most unique dining experiences in Denver.
 It is housed in a former mortuary and run by renowned chef Justin Cucci, who features vegetarian and vegan meals as well as meaty dishes like pork belly bao and honey-sriracha duck wings.
 Linger also has some of the most incredible views from their rooftop of downtown Denver.
 The Buckhorn Exchange, opened in 1893, is the oldest continuously operating restaurant in Denver.
 It is a historic landmark restaurant and American frontier museum famous for their house specialty, Rocky Mountain Oysters.

-- Best Neighborhood in San Diego for Families: LoDo
+- Best Neighborhood in Denver for Families: LoDo